 Vaporizer or “vape” products are very accessible to young people and may not be safe depending on the source.
 In 2019, there were hundreds of people that were hospitalized due to vaporizer cartridges containing vitamin E acetate as an additive5.
 While many of these were from the black market, it is relatively easy for “knock-off” CBD cartridges to contain the same chemical or other additives that could be dangerous or fatal for kids when inhaled.

 Many smoke shops and even gas stations now have legal, smokable hemp flower that can be used just like marijuana.
-Again, these products should contain less than 0.3% of THC making it nearly impossible to get “high;” however, some growers are more interested in profit and will use harmful pesticides or other chemicals to increase production.
+Again, these products should contain less than 0.3% of delta 9 making it nearly impossible to get “high;” however, some growers are more interested in profit and will use harmful pesticides or other chemicals to increase production.
 This makes these products questionable at best for anyone to smoke – let alone kids and teens.

 Though there is less immediate concern with CBD edibles, it should be considered that edibles are appealing to kids down to a very young age.
 These edibles come in many forms including gummies, suckers and other candies, pastries, drinks and tinctures, most of which are flavorful and attractive to kids.
 While the CBD itself may not be worthy of concern, some of these products also contain different components like vitamins, caffeine, and supplements that could be harmful if consumed in excess, so it is important for parents to monitor CBD edibles with their kids.